School of Humanities, Language and Global Studies

 Subject Areas: History, Politics

-Wide research interests and publications over 35 years.
+Wide research interests and publications over nearly 40 years.
 Led Heritage Lottery funded National Banner Survey (1997-1999) and £13m capital project (2007-2010).
 Simon Research Fellow Manchester University, 1999-2000.
 A leading UK practitioner on the use of material culture as academic evidence.

 Since 1979 author of over 50 book chapters and journal articles on artisans, common soldiers, servants, farmworkers, ex-servicemen, working class political allegiances, historic banners, folk art and buildings.

-Author of three monographs English Farmworkers and local patriotism, 1900-1930 (Ashgate Press, 2001) and Buildings of the labour movement (English Heritage, 2013), and Soldiers as Workers – Class, employment, conflict and the nineteenth century British military (Liverpool University Press, 2016).
-Currently writing a companion volume book for LUP; Popular politics, class and the nineteenth century military, focusing on soldiers as workers retaining working class political activities, resistance and culture.
+Author of four monographs; English Farmworkers and local patriotism, 1900-1930 (Ashgate Press, 2001, reprinted Routledge, 2017), Buildings of the labour movement (English Heritage, 2013), and Soldiers as Workers – Class, employment, conflict and the nineteenth century British military (Liverpool University Press, 2016), and Soldiers as Citizens Popular Politics and the Nineteenth century military, (Liverpool University Press, 2019).

 Co-editor of special number on buildings of European labour movements, International Journal of Heritage Studies, 2013.
 Editor ‘Great War and the North West ‘ edition Manchester Region History Review, 2014 and (with Craig Horner) The Great War – Local and Regional Identities, (Cambridge Scholars Press, 2014).

-Currently Co-Investigator Everyday lives in War, University of Hertfordshire First World War Engagement Centre, covering the North West of England, funded by AHRC, 2014-2019.
+Co-Investigator Everyday Lives in War, University of Hertfordshire First World War Engagement Centre, covering the North West of England, funded by AHRC, 2014-2019.